technokrat/vuexr/README.md

 See the [demo.webpack.config.js](./demo.webpack.config.js) for further inspiration.

-You are now ready to test the application with a smartphone.
-Remember that you have to connect via `HTTPS` or `localhost` for VueXR to work.
-Accept the camera permission request.
+You are now ready to test the application with a smartphone. **Remember that you have to connect in a [secure context](https://w3c.github.io/webappsec-secure-contexts/) via `HTTPS` or
+`localhost` (e.g. by using the `chrome://inspect` port-forwarding feature) for VueXR to work.
+Accept the camera's permission request.

 #### Calibration
 For each new device we first need to calibrate the camera (i.e. automatically calculate the focal length), to project our